rejnac/nyimbo-cia-agendi-kikuyu-database/README.md

 Please note that the songs were initially prepared on Videopsalm Church Presentation software, exported in its native (.vpc) format, and extracted as (.Json) file.

+Nyimbo Cia Agendi is part of several other databases and lyrics based projects that we are currently doing in different languages.

 # Links to related projects

 1. Dholuo: https://tinyurl.com/rejnac-wende